XRPLF/xrpl-py/README.md

 #### Get fee from the XRP Ledger

-In most cases, you should specify `10` for the `fee` field unless you have a strong reason not to.
-But if you want to get the [current transaction cost](https://xrpl.org/transaction-cost.html#current-transaction-cost) from the XRP Ledger, you can use the `get_fee` function:
+In most cases, you can specify the minimum [transaction cost](https://xrpl.org/transaction-cost.html#current-transaction-cost) of `"10"` for the `fee` field unless you have a strong reason not to.
+But if you want to get the [current load-balanced transaction cost](https://xrpl.org/transaction-cost.html#current-transaction-cost) from the network, you can use the `get_fee` function:

 ```py
 from xrpl.ledger import get_fee